pgrobasillobre/SpectralOverlap/README.md

 # Spectral Overlap Calculator

-This is a lightweight Python script for computing the **spectral overlap integral** between two molecular spectra — typically, the **emission spectrum** of a donor and the **absorption spectrum** of an acceptor.
+This is a small Python script for computing the **spectral overlap integral** between two molecular spectra — typically, the **emission spectrum** of a donor and the **absorption spectrum** of an acceptor.
 This quantity is often used in energy transfer studies, such as Förster Resonance Energy Transfer (FRET).

 ---

-## 🧪 What It Does
+## What It Does

 Given two CSV files with spectral data in the form:

 ```
-Energy (eV), Intensity or Absorbance
+Energy (eV), Intensity (or Absorbance)
 ```

 the script:

-- Interpolates both datasets to a fine energy grid
+- Interpolates both datasets to a fine energy grid (to be specified within the script)
 - Normalizes each spectrum
 - Computes the spectral overlap integral: